House panel OKs plan to grow VA private care, a Trump pledge

 The plan, passed 20-2 by the House Veterans Affairs Committee, would mean that veterans could see private doctors at taxpayer expense when VA medical centers are unable to provide timely treatment or the care is deemed inadequate.
 Still, it may take years to assess the full impact on veterans who turn to private doctors over government-run VA care, due to uncertainty in how the rules will be interpreted and how VA determines what is "quality" care.

+Separately, the House Appropriations Committee chaired by Rep. Rodney Frelinghuysen, R-N.J., passed a $194.5 billion funding plan for the VA in the next budget year beginning Oct.
+1, an increase of $9 billion from the previous year.
+The proposal, which includes money for mental health services and a revamp of the VA's electronic health records, will need to be approved by the full House and Senate.

-Building on legislation passed in 2014 in response to a wait-time scandal at the Phoenix VA medical center, where some veterans died while waiting months for appointments, it seeks to steer more patients to the private sector to relieve pressure at VA hospitals.
+The Choice bill builds on legislation passed in 2014 in response to a wait-time scandal at the Phoenix VA medical center, where some veterans died while waiting months for appointments.
+The bill aims to steer more patients to the private sector to relieve pressure at VA hospitals.

 Originally a pilot program, Choice would become a longer-term fixture at the VA, with room for expansion based on veterans' demand for private services.
 Patients could access private walk-in clinics, such as MinuteClinics, to treat minor illnesses or injury if they used VA health care in the last two years.